-You may come across a variety of different services on your mental health journey, some of which are run by the Southern DHB, and some of which may be what are called NGOs (non-government organisations).
+You may come across a variety of different services on your mental health journey, some of which are run by Te Whatu Ora Southern, and some of which may be what are called NGOs (non-government organisations).
 A list of DHB and NGOs you may encounter can be found here:

 Supporting a Young Person?